 Eligibility Requirements: Most incoming freshman students attain UC eligibility in the Statewide Context.
-To be eligible in the Statewide Context for the Fall of 2022, you must satisfy the following Subject (commonly referred to as the "UC a-g list"), Scholarship, and Examination requirements.
+To be eligible in the Statewide Context for the Fall of 2021, you must satisfy the following Subject (commonly referred to as the "UC a-g list"), Scholarship, and Examination requirements.

 - 1. Subject Requirements: You must complete 15 units of high school coursework.
 A unit is equal to an academic year, or two semesters, of study.
 At least 11 of the 15 courses must be completed prior to the senior year. - a.
-History/Social Science (2 years required) Two years of history/ social science, including one year of world history, cultures and geography; and one year of U.S. history or one half year of U.S. history and one half year of civics or American government. - b.
-English (4 years required) Four years of college-preparatory English that include frequent writing and reading of classic and modern literature.
-Only one year of ESL-type courses may be used to meet this requirement. - c.
+History/Social Science (2 years required) Two years of history/social science, including one year of world history, cultures and geography; and one year of U.S. history or one half year of U.S. history and one half year of civics or American government. - b.
+English (4 years required) Four years of college-preparatory English that include frequent and regular writing, and reading of classic and modern literature.
+No more than one year of ESL-type courses can be used to meet this requirement. - c.
 Mathematics (3 years required, 4 years recommended) Three years of college-preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry.
 Approved integrated math courses may be used to fulfill part or all of this requirement, as may math courses taken in the seventh and eighth grades that your high school accepts as equivalent to its own math courses.
 Students must have completed an entire year course in Geometry either during junior high or high school. - d.
 Laboratory Science (2 years required, 3 years recommended) Two years of laboratory science providing fundamental knowledge in at least two of these three foundational subjects: biology, chemistry and physics.
 Advanced laboratory science classes that have biology, chemistry or physics as prerequisites and offer substantial additional material may be used to fulfill this requirement, as may approved engineering courses or the final two years of an approved three-year integrated science program that provides rigorous coverage of at least two of the three foundational subjects. - e.
 Language Other than English (2 years required, 3 years recommended) Two years of the same language other than English.
 Courses should emphasize speaking and understanding, and include instruction in grammar, vocabulary, reading, composition and culture. - f.
 Visual and Performing Arts (1 year required) A single year-long approved course from a single VPA discipline: dance, drama/theater, music, or visual art. - g.
-College-Preparatory Electives (1 year required) Two semesters, in addition to those required in "a-f" above, chosen from the following areas: engineering, technology, visual and performing arts (non-introductory level courses), history, social science, English, advanced mathematics, laboratory science and language other than English (a third year in the language used for the "e" requirement or two years of another language).

-2. Scholarship Requirement: The Scholarship Requirement defines the grade point average (GPA) you must earn in the "a-g" subjects to be eligible for admission to UC.
+College-Preparatory Electives (1 year required) Two semesters, in addition to those required in "a-f" above, chosen from the following areas: engineering, technology, visual and performing arts (non-introductory level courses), history, social science, English, advanced mathematics, laboratory science and language other than English (a third year in the language used for the "e" requirement or two years of another language). - 2.
+Scholarship Requirement: The Scholarship Requirement defines the grade point average (GPA) you must earn in the "a-g" subjects and the test scores you must achieve to be eligible for admission to UC.
 The minimum GPA is 3.0 for California residents, 3.4 for nonresidents.
+The University uses an Eligibility Index (a combination of GPA and test scores) to determine if you meet this requirement.
+All applicants must submit scores from the following tests: